Abstances/80k-SHA256-Powershell-check/README.md

+# ATTN: If you do run this, It will take a WHILE.
+It checks EVERYTHING within Windows.
+This includes locked folders by Trusted Installer.
+If you get errors like "Get-ChildItem : Access to the path 'C:\example' is denied.", Please ignore it.
+The Script will finish within an hour depending on how much data is nested within your system.

 # 80k-SHA256-Powershell-check
 Utilizing 80k+ of SHA256 identifiers, Checks a host machine against it for malware First, you will need to obtain a database of known malware hashes.
 You can find several free databases online, such as the VirusTotal database or the National Software Reference Library (NSRL) database.
 (I pulled mine from MalwareBazar, VirusTotal, and a MDR that will remain unlisted)